-Historically, project costing meant setting up a number of spreadsheets and committing to a considerable level of manual work.
+Historically, project costing and project accounting meant setting up a number of spreadsheets and committing to a considerable level of manual work.
 Though, without the accurate data coming in from each resource, on each team, within each project, no amount of Excel skills could make up for the shortfalls of input, created by numerous reasons such as forgetfulness, laziness and human input error to name a few.
 The work involved was therefore not just the design and general management of the numerous spreadsheets that could be created at the project, team and group level, but also the ‘cat-herding’ required in order to make them useful at all!

 Fundamentally, for any system to be really effective, it had to be both accessible and easy to use, yet the manual, spreadsheet-based systems are often neither; even if the remote working staff remembered to log their time and expenses when they got back to their desks, there was still the issue of the physical receipts that had to go somewhere.